Medical Practice Acquisition Loan Payment Calculator — 2026

 Your goal is to lock in a monthly payment that lets you reinvest in patient care and practice stability without constant cash stress.
 If the number feels unworkable, focus on building a stronger DSCR, increasing collateral, or testing a shorter term rather than accepting a rate that's above your tier.
 A rate check with a neurodivergent-friendly lender typically costs nothing and takes 15 minutes.

-- Small Business Debt Consolidation 2026: A Strategy for Neurodivergent Practitioners (22/05/2026)
+- Small Business Debt Consolidation for Practitioners: A 2026 Guide (22/05/2026)